jimpil/clamda/README.md

 unless perhaps in the case of vectors (that happen to parallelize nicely too).

 All the aforementioned functions exist in the `clamda.core` namespace.

+## Alternatives
+There is quite a bit of 'rogue' code out on the internet showcasing how to consume Java Streams from Clojure.
+In terms of an actual library however, I was only able to find [ike.cljj](https://github.com/ajoberstar/ike.cljj), which does a fine job, if you're willing to sacrifice the potential for parallelism (that a Stream might otherwise give you).

 ## License